What is a planetarium?

 What is your age policy?

-We strongly recommend children be at least 4 years old to attend a show due to the nature of the theater and the content of presentation(s).
-We do have some select shows geared for younger children and appropriate for those ages 2-3.
+We recommend children be at least 4 years old to attend a show due to the nature of the theater and the content of presentation(s).
+However, we do have some shows geared for younger children ages 2-3.

 Why can't I come into the planetarium after a scheduled show begins?
 Why can't I get back in if I leave during the show?

+This is for your safety.
 The planetarium is different from a regular movie theater, with motion presented overhead and around you.
 This makes for a more immersive and unique experience.
-However, this motion is enough to make you dizzy or disoriented and you will not find your way to the seats safely during a show.
-Additionally, your eyes will not adjust to the sudden change in overall lighting between the lobby and theater.
+However, this motion is enough to make you dizzy or disoriented.
+Additionally, your eyes will not adjust to the sudden change in lighting between the lobby and theater.
 If you plan on attending one of our shows, please give yourself ample time to find parking, visit the restroom, etc., before the show begins.
 Theater doors open 10 minutes prior to show time and close promptly at scheduled time.

 What is your refund policy?

 You may receive a refund on a planetarium show ticket before show time.
-If you purchase tickets and are late to a show, however, you may not enter the theater (as explained above).
-You will also not receive a refund if the show has already begun.
+If you purchase tickets and are late to a show, however, you may not enter the theater (as explained above) and will not receive a refund.
 You may exchange your ticket for another show that day only, but a refund will not be issued.
-If you purchase tickets and have concerns about making the show on time, we advise you either plan accordingly to arrive on schedule or seek a refund before the show begins.

 Why can't I visit the planetarium when there's not a show going on?